alanwakeddd/pokemon/README.md

 deep learning to build the underneath model of Pokedex.
 Because of the limited size of its dataset and the single approach it applies, the model accuracy is not ideal.
-We would like to build a better-performed model on top of the existing one by increasing the size of the dataset and introducing different approaches: pre-trained VGG16 and PCA.
+We would like to build a better-performed model on top of the existing one by increasing the size of the dataset and introducing different approaches: pre-trained VGG16 and PCA.<br />

 <h3>Group 77 members are as below: <br /></h3>
 <ul>